vmsaif/list-of-projects/README.md

 - **Learnings**: Deep understanding of the GBN protocol and simulating packet loss.

 ### <a href="https://github.com/vmsaif/hosting_processing_sketch_on_github_pages_website">Processing Sketch on a Website</a>
-Project focused on hosting a Processing sketch on GitHub Pages, allowing users to view sketches on the web.
+Project focused on hosting a Processing Sketch on GitHub Pages, allowing users to view sketches on the web.
 - **Technologies**: Processing IDE, GitHub Pages.
 - **Learnings**: Techniques for web hosting, understanding GitHub Pages intricacies.